Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/develop-web-applications-locally-with-managed-authentication.md

-# Develop web applications locally with Choreo’s managed authentication
+# Develop Web Applications Locally with Choreo’s Managed Authentication

 Choreo’s managed authentication capability provides a set of backend for frontend (BFF) endpoints to facilitate authentication and authorization for web applications.
 These endpoints are readily available for single-page web applications deployed on Choreo.